jgyasu/ecoSPECS/README.md

 2. Extract tables from a file (pdf and docx supported)

 Ouput documents with the generated tables will be saved in the `output` directory.

+Example: The `output` directory contains a generated document from the prompt I tried: `Create a table comparing cars`.

 ## Testing